Recruitment and marketing are typically two distinct and separate teams within any organization.

 Now is the time to align your recruitment efforts and marketing efforts to source talent and grow your company!
 Let’s start with the basics.

 Recruitment marketing refers to the process of using marketing tactics to attract and nurture people to join your organization.
 The main goal of recruitment marketing is to funnel talent to apply and be recruited.

 Similarly to consumers who need to be attracted and nurtured to purchase a product, talent needs to find value in an employer in order to reach the threshold of applying for a position.
-Recruitment marketing handles the stages of awareness, consideration, and interest to drive talent across that threshold.
+Building a strong employee brand is one of the most common challenges recruiters face today.
+Recruitment marketing aids with that by handling the stages of awareness, consideration, and interest to drive talent across that threshold.